kaishx/wfa/README.md

 To answer this, I couldn't just run a simple backtest which would just be overfit and give me unrealistic results.
 I needed a rigorous test that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
 This is known as **Walk-Forward Analysis (WFA)**.

-WFA is computationally expensive.
-Running thousands of optimization loops takes hours.
+However, WFA is computationally expensive and running thousands of optimization loops takes hours.
 So, wanting to push my engineering skills, I built a WFA Engine with two different optimization methods:

 1. A Python-only, **Numba**-optimized Engine to reduce overhead and without the complexities of setting up a **C++** Module
 2. A **C++** Module which is integrated into the Python Engine for maximum computational speed and high performance.